csc-training/portable-gpu-programming/openmp/06-poisson-reduction/solution/README.md

    Note the use of `write_flag` to ensure that the next set of data is not copied from GPU before the previous write has finished.

+   Note that in Fortran, the equivalent code `poisson-2.F90` is not achieving the same performance as the C version due to `firstprivate(u)` creating a copy of the array data, which is waited for until the execution can continue.
+   A modified code `poisson-3.F90` shows how Fortran pointers could be used to achieve a copy of a pointer in `firstprivate(u)` similar to the C pointer.